Arkisto-Platform/arkisto-patterns/README.md

 ## Audience

-This document is for members of the UTS eResearch team and anyone that would like to set up an Arkisto Site.
+This document is for members of the UTS eResearch team and anyone that would like to set up an Arkisto.

 ## About

 This document covers:

 - How to generate or get raw Data
 - How to generate [Ro-Crates](https://www.researchobject.org/ro-crate/) using a JavaScript implementation [ro-crate-js](https://github.com/UTS-eResearch/ro-crate-js)
 - How generate an [OCFL](https://ocfl.io) repository using a JavaScript implementation [ocfl-js](https://github.com/UTS-eResearch/ocfl-js)
 - How to spin up an [ONI](https://github.com/UTS-eResearch/oni)
-- How to configure dynamic HTML pages ***Question for PT***
+- How to configure dynamic HTML pages
 - How to create an RO-Crate export

 The instructions on managing the site locally cover Linux and OS X using docker.
 Windows users are recommended to use a Linux VM with docker

 ## How to generate or get raw Data